Caspe: Middle Ages

-The town then passed to the Order of the Hospital of Saint John of Jerusalem through the exchange carried out with Alfonso II for other assets of the order.
+The town then passed to the Order of the Hospital of Saint John of Jerusalem through a land swap carried out with Alfonso II for other assets of the order.
 Its castle was used as residence of the bailiwick of the hospital.
-The population managed to stabilize in the last quarter of the 13th century, after Garcelán de Timor was appointed commander of the Bailiwick of Caspe.
-The town, which then had about 1,500 inhabitants, expanded from La Muela to the surrounding farmhouse with the castle of the Order at the top and the church of Santa María for the whole of the Christian community.
+The population stabilized in the last quarter of the 13th century, after Garcelán de Timor was appointed commander of the bailiwick of Caspe.
+The town, which then had about 1,500 inhabitants, expanded from La Muela to the surrounding farmhouses with the castle of the Order at the top and the church of Santa María for the whole of the Christian community.

-In 1392, Juan Fernández de Heredia, grand master of the order, bought all the possessions in the town from the Sesé family to found a convent.
-It elevated the church to the category of Collegiate Church and increased the importance of the Sanjuanista Convent by endowing it with treasures and relics such as the "Lignum Crucis".
+In 1392, Juan Fernández de Heredia, grand master of the order, bought all the possessions in the town (from the Sesé family) to found a convent.
+He raised the church to the category of collegiate church and increased the importance of the Sanjuanista Convent by endowing it with treasures and relics such as a lignum crucis.
 When he died, his body was brought from Avignon and buried in the convent church, in a tomb that he himself had carved.

-In medieval times, Caspe was the largest Aragonese center and one of the largest in Spain in the production of glass.
-It is known of the existence of thirty glass furnaces in its municipal area.
-The large amount of saline soils favored the growth of the barilla, which together with the quality and quantity of the sand, were the basic elements for the production of glass.
-It seems that the Jews were the first involved in this industry, mainly between the 14th and 15th centuries.
-Much of the glaziers belonged to the most important families in the town.
+In medieval times, Caspe was the largest Aragonese center for the production of glass; and one of the largest in Spain.
+Thirty glass furnaces are known to have existed in its municipal area.
+The large amount of saline soils favored the growth of Salsola kali (syn.
+Kali turgidum), a type of plant from which the ashes are useful in the production of glass, and this, together with the quality and quantity of the sand, were the basic elements for that manufacture.
+It seems that Jews were the first involved in this industry, mainly between the 14th and 15th centuries.
+Many of the glaziers belonged to the most important families in the town.

-In the fourteenth century, the black plague ravaged the Kingdom of Aragon; There is evidence that the epidemic was installed in Caspe in 1371, even forcing the transfer of the sessions of the Cortes Generales.
-According to the Anales de Valimaña, about 300 people died in the town, victims of the deadly disease.
+In the fourteenth century, the black plague ravaged the Kingdom of Aragon; There is evidence that the epidemic had reached in Caspe in 1371, even forcing the sessions of the Cortes Generales to move elsewhere.
+According to the Anales de Valimaña, about 300 people in the town died of the plague.